Candied Blood Orange Slices with Dark Chocolate

 Homemade candied blood orange slices dipped in dark chocolate!
 These delicious, deceptively easy candies make the perfect homemade gift for the holidays.

 I have a very, very important question to ask all of you.
-Depending on what your answer is, we can still be friends, ok?
+How do you feel about orange and chocolate?

-Here we go..how do you feel about orange and chocolate…together?
-I ask this, because it is quite possibly my favorite chocolate pairing in the whole wide world.
-Case in point, these chewy cookies.
+It is quite possibly my favorite chocolate pairing.
+Case in point, this orange bundt cake with chocolate glaze and orange pistachio chocolate chunk cookies.
 More so than raspberry, caramel, or any other ingredient that instantly comes to mind when you think of chocolate.

-But as infatuated as I’ve been with anything chocolate orange (first it was Terry’s milk chocolate orange balls growing up, and now I’m slightly more spoiled) over the past 27 years of my life, I’ve also come to realize that it is a love-hate thing.
+But as infatuated as I’ve been with anything chocolate orange (first it was Terry’s milk chocolate orange balls growing up, and now I’m slightly more spoiled) throughout my life, I’ve come to realize that not everyone feels the same way about it.

 Well, I’ve decided to hell with that.
 I am officially on a mission to force everyone to love it as much as I do, so today we’re making candied blood orange slices dipped in silky, bittersweet chocolate!

-Chocolate covered candied orange slices are very traditional, but I decided to mix things up by using blood oranges instead–and let’s just say, I loved them.
-The color was unbeatable, and the blood oranges offer a wonderful tartness that can’t compete with navel oranges.
+Chocolate covered candied orange slices are very traditional.
+Today we’re mixing things up by using seasonal blood oranges.
+The color is unbeatable.
+They also offer a wonderful tartness that navel oranges do not.

-These seriously might be one of my most favorite recipes/desserts/candies that I’ve shared on the blog, well, ever!
-Although these candies require a bit of planning (they need to simmer in the candying liquid for an hour, and need to dry for a minimum of 24 hours), they are very simple to make, unlike other candied fruit.
+Although these candied blood orange slices require planning (they need to simmer in the simple syrup for an hour and require a dry time of at least 24 hours), they are simple to make, unlike other candied fruit.

-If you’re a fan of the sweet, salty combination, you can even add a nice sprinkle of Maldon sea salt for good measure!
-At the end of the day, I actually preferred these without salt, but it is totally up to you and they taste great either way.
+They make a wonderful edible gift and are perfect for snacking on during the holidays.
+You can even add a nice sprinkle of Maldon sea salt for good measure.
+I preferred these without salt, but this is a personal choice and totally up to you.

 Candied Blood Orange Slices with Dark Chocolate